-The question thus becomes whether we believe in delivering the mission at a level of excellence and what that means.
-CSM believes that we are called to excellence, and that we witness that to our own people / community as well as to those who are watching us from the outside.
+We are called to excellence and we witness that to our own people / community as well as to those who are watching us from the outside.
 "But you are a chosen race, a royal priesthood, a holy nation, a people for his own possession, that you may proclaim the excellencies of him who called you out of darkness into his marvelous light" (1 Peter 2:9).
 Witnessing to excellence means exemplifying excellence in our own financial practices.